In this tutorial, we’ll show you how to improve email deliverability with the Amazon SES mailer in Easy WP SMTP.

 After creating an account on Amazon Web Services, you need to set up an IAM User to get access keys.
-To do this, go to the IAM Users page on Amazon Web Services, and then click the Add users button.
+To do this, go to the IAM Users page on Amazon Web Services, and then click the Create user button.

 This format helps to keep track of which website is connected to each user.
-For example, for example.com, the suggested User name would be “examplecom_easywpsmtp”.
+For instance, if your site is

 If you need to create or modify user accounts in the future, this naming convention will be helpful.

 When you’re ready, click the Next button to proceed.

 Next, you’ll be setting permissions for this new user.
 From the top row of boxes, select Attach policies directly.